Scott-Nx/Platform-Profile_Applet/IMPLEMENTATION.md

 4. [x] **Lenovo Fn+Q support**: Auto-refresh detects external changes
 5. [x] **User-friendly**: No manual command-line operations needed

-The applet is production-ready with proper security measures, comprehensive documentation, and support for both Plasma 5 and 6.
+The applet is production-ready with proper security measures, comprehensive documentation, and support for and 6.